Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

-We note that, for the mixed FBR-DVR representation approach, the cost of $C_{BE}$ is increased by the cost of implementing two additional DVR-FBR transformation unitaires $\boldsymbol{T}$ (cf. Figure~\ref{fig:BE_KEO_separate_citcuit}), each corresponding to the following Clifford+T count~\cite{plis25}
+The combined cost of all partial block-encodings, denoted as $C_{BE}$, can be calculated by inputting parameters from Tables~\ref{tab:T_cost_partial_FBR} into Table~\ref{eq:block encoding_T_count_modified}.
+The cost of $C_{BE}$ is also increased by the cost of implementing four DVR-FBR transformation unitaires $\boldsymbol{T}$ (cf. Figure~\ref{fig:BE_KEO_separate_citcuit}), each corresponding to the following Clifford+T count~\cite{plis25}

-A detailed discussion of implementation of $\hat{T}$ and resource estimation is given in Appendix~\ref{sec:DVRoracle-rec} and further in ref.~\cite{plis25}.
-Here, specifically for the case of $D$-dimensional direct-product Hilbert space, assuming equal number of basis functions $n$ per internal coordinate read the circuit cost for the DVR-FBR unitary is given by: $C^{DVR}=\mathcal{O}\left(D(2n^2+n(4d+1)\log(n))\right)$, hence is linear in the number of modes. $d$ denotes the precision of the $\mathbf{T}$ matrix elements.
+A detailed discussion of implementation of $\boldsymbol{T}$ and resource estimation is given in Appendix~\ref{sec:appendix-DVR} and further in ref.~\cite{plis25}.
+Here, specifically for the case of $D$-dimensional direct-product Hilbert space, assuming equal number of basis functions $n$ per internal coordinate the circuit cost for the DVR-FBR unitary is given by: $C^{DVR}=\mathcal{O}\left(D(2n^2+n(4d+1)\log(n))\right)$, hence is linear in the number of modes. $d$ denotes the precision of the $\mathbf{T}$ matrix elements.